Manly Beach (north shore) and Bondi are the two popular beaches close to down-town Sydney.

 Manly Beach - For $12 AUD return you can catch the Manly Ferry from Circular Quay.
 It will take you on the water past the famous harbour bridge and Sydney Opera House.
 From there you hop off and it's a five minute walk to Manly beach!

 I personally prefer Manly beach because it's more laid back, and the ferry ride gives you some spectacular view of Sydney, including the Prime Ministers Kiribili residence on the north shore.

 If you have transport available (hire a car for a day from the airport), then I would strongly suggest you make the very scenic trip up to Palm Beach - home of the stars, the very northern most beach in Sydney.
 Palm Beach has 2 sides - one sheltered in the Pittwater inlet and the other facing the ocean.
 You can watch the seaplanes taking off and landing on Pittwater (or if you have the time and money, take a flight over Sydney) and catch some sun with the rich and famous set.
-It is a stunning place to visit, you won't regret it! almost 8 years ago
+It is a stunning place to visit, you won't regret it! about 8 years ago

 Yes, Palm Beach for sure, and walk up to Barrenjoey Lighthouse for a spectacular 360 view!